 If you need to backfill already-replicated rows with data from the newly syncing column, you can reset the table’s Replication Key.
 This will force a full re-sync of the table, populate the column in existing rows, and replicate new records.

-1. This will delete and re-create your destination tables with a full re-replication of your source data.
+- Will delete and re-create your destination tables with a full re-replication of your source data.

-2. As a result, this process will lead to increased row counts which will count towards your limit.
+- Will lead to increased row counts which will count towards your limit.

 If you have questions or concerns about resetting Replication Keys, we encourage you to reach out to support before proceeding.